by Jen | Dec 30, 2025 | DISO studies, Galatians 5

 Dig-In Challenges

-If you’re studying along with me, listen to the Spirit’s guidance this week and choose one Huh? or Wow! topic (your personal treasure) to dig more deeply into.
-It can be something you noticed in your survey of the text, one of the items I’ve listed above, or anything else the Holy Spirit shows you about this passage.
-As the study progresses, we’ll gradually narrow our focus to the verse(s) that prompted your personal treasure reaction.
+If you’re studying along with me, listen to the Spirit’s guidance this week and choose your own topic from Galatians 5 (a personal treasure) to dig more deeply into.
+It can be anything you noticed in your survey of the text that raises a question or resonates with you, or you can work with the leaven metaphor, too.
+We’ll start out digging into the whole chapter and later focus on just the verse(s) that pertain to our individual treasures.

-2. MINE: Read Romans 12, focusing on the three factors setting the stage in this text.
-Note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.
+- MINE: Read Galatians 5, focusing on three factors setting the stage in this text: note anything the Spirit emphasizes about the characters involved, any locations mentioned, and any timeframes discussed.

 I’m looking forward to sharing my notes with you next week!